 - Provision of suitable management arrangements, to ensure that pitches are made available on a public basis in perpetuity unless this is demonstrated to no longer be required; - Provision of a site layout which is supported by a robust Flood Risk Assessment that has, where possible, sought to accommodate pitches within those areas at least flood risk (all forms).
-Demonstration is also required that the site itself will be made safe from flood risk, and that this risk will not be increased elsewhere; - The relationship between the pitches and the adjoining cottages, ensuring that acceptable levels of residential amenity for both sets of occupants can be achieved; and - Remediation of the site, informed by its phased investigation in line with best practice, which addresses the effects of the lands previous contaminative use and enables residential occupation to safely occur.
+Demonstration is also required that the site itself will be made safe from flood risk, run off will be managed and that flood this risk will is not be increased elsewhere will also be required; - The relationship between the pitches and the adjoining cottages, ensuring that acceptable levels of residential amenity for both sets of occupants can be achieved; and - Remediation of the site, informed by its phased investigation in line with best practice, which addresses the effects of the lands previous contaminative use and enables residential occupation to safely occur.
 Post-remediation validation will also be required prior to the commencement of development, to ensure that the remediation has been effective and the site is suitable for the proposed use.

-NUA/GRT/14 - The Old Stable Yard
+NUA/GRT/12 14 - The Old Stable Yard